AlanFall/mr_blankie/README.md

 * Uglifying and concatinating all js files
 * LiveReload

-All of these features are run when starting `gulp watch` except for image optimization, you have to run that task separatley.
+All of these features are run when starting `gulp`

 ### Some mixins and functions